 - 1/2 cup plain Greek yogurt

-In separate bowl, whisk together eggs, yogurt, thawed orange juice concentrate and 1 tbsp water until smooth.
+- In separate bowl, whisk together eggs, yogurt, orange juice and water until smooth.

-Divide over tops of muffins.
-Bake in 350°F (180°C) oven until muffins spring back when pressed, about 15 minutes***.
+- Divide over tops of muffins.
+Bake for 22 minutes or until muffins spring back when pressed.